The Screenwriters' Group for Raleigh, NC

 starts reviewing it.

-Our next meeting will be on Monday, July 17, 2017 at 7:00 pm at Starbucks at Lake Boone Trail.
+Our next meeting will be on Monday, September 16 at Starbucks off Lake Boone Trail.